DeliriumProducts/english-test-generator/README.md

 # Contribute

-If you have any ideas for helping / supporting / improving the project, you can contribute via the Merge Requests to this repository.
+If you have any ideas for helping / supporting and or improving the project, you can contribute via the Merge Requests to this repository.
 We'd gladly take a look at each and every one and reply to them.

 # Contact us